Seven Letters, Part 4: Thyatira

 We find the letter to Thyatira in Revelation 2:18-29.

-1. The Reality, v.
+The reality, v.
 18

 This is the only time in the book of Revelation that the term “Son of God” is used of Jesus.
-The description that Jesus gives of Himself to the church also is important: “The one whose eyes are like a fiery flame and whose feet are like fine bronze.”
+The description Jesus gives of Himself to the church also is important: “The one whose eyes are like a fiery flame and whose feet are like fine bronze.”
 The worship of the sun god Apollo was prominent in Thyatira.
 So, to the church in a community where people worshipped a false god, Jesus reminds that He is the true God whose eyes are like flames.

-2. The Reassurance, v.
+The reassurance, v.
 19

-3. The Reproof, vv.
+The reproof, vv.
 20-23

 This is the longest section in the letter, and it spells out that, while the church had a lot going for it, there was a glaring issue that needed to be dealt with.
-A woman identified as “Jezebel” was claiming to be a prophetess but was spreading false teaching.
+A woman identified as “Jezebel” claimed to be a prophetess but was spreading false teaching.
 She also is leading the church into sexual immorality and to eat food sacrificed to idols.

 In the end, Jesus says that the one who conquers will receive the morning star.
 That is a reference to Christ Himself.
 There’s the promise that those who are forgiven by the blood of Christ will reign with Christ for all eternity!
-Isn’t that good news and an encouragement to persevere through difficult times?!?
+Isn’t that good news and an encouragement to persevere through difficult times?!

 So, pastor, should you find yourself in a church where a Jezebel is making waves, hold fast to the gospel and call those individuals to repentance.
 But don’t be afraid to protect fiercely the doctrine of the church, because the gospel is worth fighting for!